 According to the nutritionist, it is beneficial to have a balanced diet of carbohydrates, fats, and proteins to enjoy various tastes and nutrients.
 It can help you maintain your blood sugar level and provide you with satisfaction that you are eating other nutrients.
 You should plan your holiday meal so well you can combine all nutrients, including fiber.

 People often feel it is dangerous to move after eating.
-No one will suggest you run a marathon after a big meal, but the best time to help with blood sugar regulation is 30-60 minutes after your meal.
-A simple leisurely walk of 30 minutes will make a significant impact on post-meal blood sugars.
+No one will suggest you run a marathon after a big meal, but the best time to help with blood sugar regulation is 30 to 60 minutes after your meal.
+A simple leisurely walk of 30 minutes will make a significant impact on post meal blood sugars.
 Walking for 20 minutes before taking the food may also help raise your metabolic rate and bring blood sugars down before eating.

 It will be best if you are more inclined towards stress management techniques like yoga, meditation, deep breathing, etc., during the holidays.
-Try to be more health-conscious during the holidays.
-With proper discipline in your daily life, you can maintain your diabetes and holidays so well that you can enjoy every moment of your holiday season.
+Try to be more health conscious during the holidays.
+With proper discipline in your daily life, you can maintain your diabetes and holidays so well.
+And you can enjoy every moment of your holiday season.